First Island State Ocean Summit to be Held in JuneBringing together 300 heads of state and senior officials from 30 countries around the world

 The Nippon Foundation has long supported island states, especially the Pacific island states that are important partners for Japan’s economic security.
 The Sasakawa Pacific Island Nations Fund was established in 1989, and in cooperation with partner organizations, the Foundation has provided Pacific island states with small boats and patrol vessels, while also working proactively to train human resources in a broad range of fields related to maritime affairs and ocean science, to support these countries’ governments and economies.

-Co-hosting with IOC-UNESCO*
+Co-hosting with IOC*

 Sustainable Ocean Planning and Management